 That's not all.
 Combined with the aforementioned benefits of these loyalty tokens, the lure of earning a free "altcoin", which many views as a form of alternative investments, while shopping at these stores could attract consumer attention and attract more customers to fly with Singapore Airlines.
 The launch of this program through an ICO would also mean that Singapore Airlines could raise more capital by either selling its own miles (or tokens) in the market or by issuing more stocks if and when their stock prices rebound.

 We believe many other types of companies like hotels, retailers and credit card companies could enjoy the same set of benefits that we discussed above.

 Regardless of the business, all loyalty programs work in a similar way.
-All reward miles and points can only be used in a certain way, and they all cost significant amount of money for the companies.
+All reward miles and points can only be used in a certain way, and they all cost a significant amount of money for the companies.

-If successful, an ICO-financed loyalty program could could be the lifeline that many retailers and hotel chains could appreciate in face of competition from online players like Amazon and Airbnb.
+If successful, an ICO-financed loyalty program could be the lifeline that many retailers and hotel chains could appreciate in face of competition from online players like Amazon and Airbnb.